Blackboard Achieve is only available to clients with the Blackboard Achieve license.

 - Course ID: As configured in your LMS.
 You can select more than one.

-- Course Duration Type: Choose between a fixed or continuous duration.
+- Course Duration Type: As configured in your LMS.
+Choose between a fixed or continuous duration.
 Courses with an end date are fixed.

-- Course Role: Choose between G, I, or O. The course roles are based on Blackboard Learn roles.
+- Course Role: The course roles are based on Blackboard Learn roles.
+Currently, the only available role is ‘I’, which includes instructors, facilitators, graders, and teaching assistants.

-The Course Role filter only appears in the Instructional Activity and Presence report.
+The Course Role filter only appears in the Instructional Practices report.

-Use the sliding bar or type the minimum grade learners must get to pass.
+Use the sliding bar or type the minimum grade learners must get to pass a course within a specific department or institution level.
 Select and move the dot on the sliding bar.
 Or select the numerical grade to edit it.

-The Minimum Passing Grade filter only appears in the Learner Activity and Performance report.
+The Minimum Passing Grade filter only appears in the Student Engagement and Performance Alignment report.

 After you use the filters to refine the data, minimize them to see more of the data at once.
 Select the Controls header to minimize and expand the controls.